seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Whose beauty did astonish the survey
 Of richest eyes, whose words all ears took captive,
 Whose dear perfection hearts that scorn'd to serve
-Humbly call'd mistress.
+Humbly call'd mistress. ...

 **KING**
+...
 Praising what is lost
 Makes the remembrance dear.
 Well, call him hither;
+We are reconciled, and the first view shall kill
+All repetition: let him not ask our pardon;
+The nature of his great offence is dead,
+And deeper than oblivion we do bury
+The incensing relics of it: let him approach,
 A stranger, no offender; and inform him
-So 'tis our will he should.
+So 'tis our will he should. ...

-**First Lord**
+**Gentleman**
+...
 I shall, my liege.

 *Exit*